Interagency Wilderness Interpretation & Education TrainingDates: Tuesday May 21, 2019-Thursday May 23, 2019

 Upon completion of this course, participants will be able to: Describe the values and benefits of wilderness; Explain the five qualities of wilderness character; Identify and review wilderness interpretation, education, and communication issues; Develop effective wilderness interpretation, education, and/or communication techniques/strategies; Design and present a wilderness interpretation, education, and/or communication program, product, and/or opportunity.

-Enrollment: How to register.
+Enrollment: Use the application forms above to register.